Cloud architecture review board: What is it and why do you need one? [+checklist]

 An architecture review board is a high-level management solution that focuses on the big picture of a cloud system and development.

 Managing and reviewing your cloud technology architectures through a formal review board helps organizations understand complex cloud systems and strategically plan and align new and existing solutions.

 Benefits of establishing an architecture review board

 There are many advantages to creating an architecture review board in your organization.
 A cloud architecture review board leads to:

 Architecture review boards improve the decision-making process at every level.
 By following clear standards and guidelines and evaluating the cloud architecture holistically, review boards can ensure that their decisions are informed, transparent, consistent, and strategic.

-A clear decision-making process helps everyone in the organization understand what decisions were made and why.
-This process keeps your organization aligned and on track across teams and departments.
+A clear decision-making process keeps your organization aligned and on track across teams and departments.
 The best way to ensure this alignment and transparency is by incorporating your architecture diagram into each step of the process.
-Instead of relying on text-heavy sheets of data, you can actually see what your architecture looks like and easily communicate across teams.
+Instead of relying on text-heavy sheets of data, you can see what your architecture looks like and easily communicate across teams.

 Better budget management and strategic investment

 Cloud architectures are complex, and it can be difficult for individuals or teams to have a clear picture of how others are interacting with the system.
 This confusion can lead to inconsistencies, redundancies, and misalignment—all of which result in costly inefficiencies.